Steal this Class

 This means you have to add a lot of “ornamentation” to a well-designed C++ class.
 This can seem bulky, so you might start second-guessing and questioning yourself, and it’s easy to forget a thing or two.

-To make things worse, much of the advice on Stack Overflow and (LLVM output trained on that advice) is outdated, incomplete, and just wrong.
+To make things worse, much of the advice on Stack Overflow and (LLM output trained on that advice) is outdated, incomplete, and just wrong.

 Since Ctrl-C, Ctrl-V is the de facto standard programming paradigm, and you are going to do it regardless, consider using these boilerplate classes.
 They are “copy-paste safe.”
 They have the right defaults, and they are not missing some essential piece that will get you into trouble later.